aashtonnz/eight-queens/README.md

 One iteration of the genetic algorithm acts on the population as follows:

-  1. A 'fitness' rating is calculated for each solution, based on the number of threatening queens and random generation.
+  1. A 'fitness' rating is calculated for each solution based on the number of threatening queens and random generation.
 The degree of random generation is currently at 50% but may be adjusted.
   2. Of the 500 population members, the most fit 150 solutions are retained.
 This quantity may also be adjusted.
   3. A parent is selected from the remaining 150 solutions using a 'tournament'.
 This entails calculating new fitness ratings for each solution using a 30% degree of randomness (adjustable).
 Of the 150 solutions, 120 (adjustable) are randomly selected, and from these the solution with the highest fitness is selected as a parent.
   4. Another parent is selected using step (3).
   5. Two child solutions are created from the two parents using 'crossover'.
 This entails dividing each vector at six split points, and then recombining them.
 Currently crossover is always successful, however one may adjust the success probability.
 The number of split points is also adjustable.
 Finally, there is a 0.1% chance that a vector component of a child will be randomly changed (or 'mutated').
-  6. Steps (3) to (4) are repeated until the population contains 500 solutions again.
+  6. Steps (3) to (5) are repeated until the population contains 500 solutions again.
   7. If the population contains an optimal solution then it is printed.